 Funds received during 2009: US\$.....

-funds (carried over) from 2008: US\$ be carried over to 2010: US\$ 6.2.3 Mar nagement of GAVI CSO Type B funds I Financial Management Assessment (FMA) been conducted prior to or during the 2009 calendar year?
+Remaining funds (carried over) from 2008: US\$.....
+Balance to be carried over to 2010: US\$.....

+6.2.3 Management of GAVI CSO Type B funds

+Has a GAVI Financial Management Assessment (FMA) been conducted prior to or during the 2009 calendar year ?
 [IF YES]: please complete Part A below.
-[IF NO] : please complete Part B below. ther describe progress against requirements and conditions for the management of CSO Type B funds which were agreed in any Aide Memoire between GAVI and the country, as well as conditions not met in the management of CSO Type B funds. been includ efly describe the financial management arrangements and process used for your CSO Type B funds.
-Indicate whether CSO Type B funds have ded in national health sector plans and budgets.
-Report also on any problems that have been encountered involving the use of CSO Type B as delays in availability of funds for programme use. how budge lude details on: the type of bank account(s) used (commercial versus government accounts); ts are approved; how funds are channelled to the sub-national levels; financial reporting nts at both the sub-national and national levels; and the overall role of the HSCC in this process.
+[IF NO]: please complete Part B below.

+Part A: further describe progress against requirements and conditions for the management of CSO Type B funds which were agreed in any Aide Memoire concluded between GAVI and the country, as well as conditions not met in the management of CSO Type B funds.

+Part B: briefly describe the financial management arrangements and process used for your CSO Type B funds.
+Indicate whether CSO Type B funds have been included in national health sector plans and budgets.
+Report also on any problems that have been encountered involving the use of CSO Type B funds, such as delays in availability of funds for programme use.

+Please include details on: the type of bank account(s) used (commercial versus government accounts); how budgets are approved; how funds are channelled to the sub-national levels; financial reporting arrangements at both the sub-national and national levels; and the overall role of the HSCC in this process.